Lecture 9: Neural Networks & Deep Learning | March 18–19, 2026

 Regularization.
 Neural networks are massively overparameterized and prone to overfitting.
 Early stopping, dropout, weight decay, and batch normalization are the standard toolkit.

-Modern architectures.
+Specialized architectures.
+CNNs exploit spatial structure through local filters and weight sharing.
+Autoencoders learn compressed representations by reconstructing their own input through a bottleneck.
 RNNs and LSTMs handle sequential data by passing hidden states through time.
 Transformers replace recurrence with self-attention, processing entire sequences in parallel.
 GANs train two networks adversarially to generate synthetic data.

 In practice.
 On tabular financial data, neural networks compete with but rarely dominate tree-based methods.
 Their real advantage is with large datasets and non-tabular data (images, text, sequences).